 A dance artist deeply invested in exploration, Jodie Jernigan received her A.A. with an emphasis in dance from Florida State College at Jacksonville before receiving her B.A. in Dance and B.A. in English from Brenau University.
 Jodie has worked with a collection of esteemed professionals within the dance field, including but not limited to Cleo Parker Robinson, Owen Scarlett, Carl Flink, Jennifer Archibald, and Xavier Lewis.
 At FSCJ, Jodie danced with and managed their dance repertory company, danceWORKS.
 At Brenau, Jodie conceptualized and directed the annual cross-department dance on film showcase, “Poetry in Motion.”
 Her choreography has been selected to represent Brenau University at a variety of events and conferences, including the 2022 American College Dance Association Southeast Conference.
 Outside of academia, she served as an intern with Fly on a Wall in Atlanta, Georgia for their 2020-2021 season.
 In 2021, she was commissioned by Zoetic Dance Ensemble to create an independent dance film for their annual Mixtape Atlanta film festival.
 Jodie is ecstatic to be joining Decatur School of Ballet for their monumental 75th year!

-Jenna began her classical training at Central Florida Ballet in her hometown of Orlando, FL.
-After high school Jenna danced with these notable companies: Atlanta Ballet, Oklahoma City Ballet, and City Ballet of San Diego.
-Through these companies she was able to perform lead roles in the Nutcracker, Balanchine’s Walpurgisnacht, Carmina Burana, and Etudes.
-She also danced many corps de ballet roles in Septime Weber’s Alice in Wonderland, La Sylphide, Beauty and the Beast, Balanchine’s Serenade, and Don Quixote amongst other contemporary ballet works.
-Since joining the freelance art scene in Atlanta she has worked with Leo Briggs, Nadya Zeitlan, and Sarah Hillmer, George Staib and Anna Bracewell Crowder through ImmerseATL.
-She has also choreographed work for A.M.
+Devin began their classical training at Central Florida Ballet in their hometown of Orlando, FL.
+After high school Devin danced with these notable companies: Atlanta Ballet, Oklahoma City Ballet, and City Ballet of San Diego.
+Through these companies they were able to perform lead roles in the Nutcracker, Balanchine’s Walpurgisnacht, Carmina Burana, and Etudes.
+Devin also danced many corps de ballet roles in Septime Weber’s Alice in Wonderland, La Sylphide, Beauty and the Beast, Balanchine’s Serenade, and Don Quixote amongst other contemporary ballet works.
+Since joining the freelance art scene in Atlanta they have worked with Leo Briggs, Nadya Zeitlan, and Sarah Hillmer, George Staib and Anna Bracewell Crowder through ImmerseATL.
+Devin has also choreographed work for A.M.
 Collab, Fall for Fall dance festival, and MAD festival.
-This past season she has also been honing her art making and teaching style.
-In these differing experiences she has melded her time in the ballet world with that of passion for creativity to generate an uplifting space for kids and adults to find joy in classical and contemporary movement.
+This past season they have also been honing their art making and teaching style.
+In these differing experiences they have melded their time in the ballet world with that of passion for creativity to generate an uplifting space for kids and adults to find joy in classical and contemporary movement.

 Andre Lumpkin is an artist, educator and entrepreneur from Athens GA.
 Although immersed in different cultural dance forms from a young age, he started his formal training at Emory University in Atlanta, Georgia.
 Under the guidance of the dance program, he worked with artists and companies such as Blake Beckham, Kyle Abraham, Jennifer Archibald, StaibDance and Catellier Dance projects.
 Majoring in Sociology and minoring in Dance and Theater Studies, Lumpkin’s focus and passion centers the integral nature of arts and creativity in community and everyday life.